merivale/victor/README.md

 ( Male, ( Do "look" Ongoing, [ ( At, Female "Grannie" ), ( With, Male "Victor" ) ] ) )
 ```

-Evidently, then, there is more to a condition than just a pivot and a bare *list* of balances.
+Evidently, then, there is more to a condition than just a pivot, an optional counter, and a bare *list* of balances.
 To understand a condition fully, one also must appreciate how each individual balance relates to the pivot.
 Sometimes that relation is signalled explicitly by the relator (`"He gave the book to her"`), and sometimes it is signalled implicitly by the order of the balances (`"He gave her the book"`).
 But sometimes - as in the ambiguous example just now - there is yet more information that goes unsignalled.
 But representing this information in my model of messages is a problem for another day.

 (A tentative suggestion: Perhaps the definition of a weight needs to be made recursive, allowing for balances within weights.
-The representation above, then, would be of the message that he is with Victor looking at Grannie.
+The representation above, then, would be of the message in which he is with Victor looking at Grannie.
 The message where Victor is with Grannie instead would involve a balance within a weight: `( At, ( Female "Grannie", ( With, Male "Victor" ) ) )`.
 In plainer terms, the difference would be between *looking at-Grannie with-Victor* (two separate balances) and *looking at Grannie-with-Victor* (one balance, with another balance inside it).
 With balances being encoded in order, and sub-balances before the next balance at the same level in the list, it is easy to see how the ambiguity in the sentence would then arise.)

 Finally, perhaps the most striking weakness in my theory of plain messages is that it currently predicts far too much.
 This is because my model makes *no attempt whatsoever* to validate input conditions.
-In constructing balances, users are allowed to combine any counter with any object; while in constructing the condition itself, they may append any combination of counter and balances to any pivot.
+In constructing balances, users are allowed to combine any relator with any object; while in constructing the condition itself, they may combine any counter with any pivot, and append any list of balances whatsoever.
 As a result it is possible - let me not mince words - to generate *complete and utter nonsense* within my system.
 For instance:

 ```elm
 ( Male "Victor", ( love, At, [ ( Behind, Female "Grannie" ) ] ) )